oasci/pitt-biosc1540-2024s/biosc1540/syllabus/assessments.md

     For example, if you submit an assignment worth 10 points one day late, your extra credit will be reduced by 2 points.
 -   After this extension window, the assignment will not be accepted (i.e., zero points), but no extra credit would be lost.
 -   Exceptions for the loss of extra credit will be made in a similar procedure as the [attendance](../attendance) policy.
+-   Once your extra credit becomes zero, no late assignments will be automatically accepted.

 If you submit every assignment on time, the extra credit is worth 2% of your total grade&mdash;equal to a bump to the next highest letter grade if you are close.
-Thus, I will not round up any final grades if requested.
+Thus, I will not round up any final grades.

 ## Midterm grades